asQ: parallel-in-time finite element simulations using ParaDiag for geoscientific models and beyond: ParaDiag methods

 \subsection{Performance model}

 In this section we present a simple performance model for ParaDiag.
-The purpose of the model is to help us demonstrate that we have produced a reasonably performant implementation in asQ.
+The purpose of the model is firstly to identify the factors determining the effectiveness of the method, and secondly to help us later demonstrate that we have produced a reasonably performant implementation in asQ.
 The model extends those presented in \cite{maday2008parallelization} and \cite{caklovic_parallel_2021} by a more quantitative treatment of the block solve cost.
-In \cite{maday2008parallelization} it is assumed that the cost of the complex-valued block solves in the all-at-once preconditioner is identical to the real-valued block solves in the serial-in-time method.
+In \cite{maday2008parallelization} it is assumed that the cost of the block solves in the all-at-once preconditioner is identical to the block solves in the serial-in-time method.
 In \cite{caklovic_parallel_2021} the costs are allowed to be different, but the difference is not quantified.
 Here we assume that an iterative Krylov method is used to solve both the real- and complex-valued blocks and that, because of the variations in \(\psi_{j}\) \eqref{eq:block-coeff-ratio}, the number of iterations required is different for the blocks in the circulant preconditioner and in the serial-in-time method.
 In the numerical examples we will see that accounting for the difference in the number of block iterations is essential for accurately predicting performance.
-We assume perfect weak scaling in space for the block iterations i.e.~the time taken per iteration for the complex-valued blocks in Step 2 of applying the preconditioner is the same as the time taken per iteration for the real-valued blocks in the serial-in-time method so long as twice the number of processors are used for spatial parallelism.
+We assume perfect weak scaling in space for the block iterations i.e.~the time taken per Krylov iteration for the complex-valued blocks in Step 2 of applying the preconditioner is the same as the time taken per Krylov iteration for the real-valued blocks in the serial-in-time method so long as twice the number of processors are used for spatial parallelism.